Lignja98/RPSLS_game/README.md

 # RPSLS Game – Single-Service Edition

-A **FastAPI** micro-service that plays *Rock Paper Scissors Lizard Spock*, stores each game in PostgreSQL, and exposes a simple REST API you can paste into the provided UI.
+A **FastAPI** micro-service that plays *Rock Paper Scissors Lizard Spock*, stores each game in PostgreSQL, and exposes a versioned REST API under `/api/v1` that plugs straight into the UI.

 ---